shru1010/Intership/README.md

 ## Day 2:July 15,2022

-Today I built some elm apps to better understand the syntax of elm
+Today I built an elm app to better understand the syntax of elm
 * todo list